mihailfox/proxmox-openapi/docs/automation.md

    - Push the tag (`git push origin v1.2.0`).

 3. **Automated workflows**
-   - `.github/workflows/openapi-release.yml` regenerates artifacts, writes release notes, and publishes assets via `softprops/action-gh-release@v2`.
-   - `.github/workflows/npm-package.yml` builds and publishes `@mihailfox/proxmox-openapi` to GitHub Packages with provenance.
+   - Publishing a GitHub Release triggers `.github/workflows/release.yml`, which regenerates artifacts, writes release notes, and publishes assets via `softprops/action-gh-release@v2`.
+It also builds and publishes `@mihailfox/proxmox-openapi` to GitHub Packages with provenance.

 4. **Post-publish validation**
    - Download archives from the GitHub release and verify checksums (`openapi.sha256.json`).